ialbert/biostar-central/docs/recipes/projects.md

         - Read/copy/upload data
         - read/copy/ results
         - Edit all recipes in projects
-        - Add contributors to the project
+        - Add collaborators to the project

     Admins, Staff, Trusted users:
         - Execute recipes with read or write access